loorisr/patchright-scrape-api/README.md

 * `PROXY_PASSWORD`: password of the proxy server

 * `PORT`: port to run the app.
 Default: 3000

+* `PERSISTENT_CONTEXT`: To enable persistent context.
+If true, a volume needs to be mounted at /context.
+Default: False

 ## Endpoints
 * `/scrape`